 If a homeschool student is at or below the 30th percentile on an achievement test or is one grade level below other students his/her age, the homeschool instructor must obtain additional evaluation to see if the student has learning problems.

-.
-Online schools such as Southeast Academy and Western Christian Academy include CTB/McGraw-Hill’s Terra Nova annual achievement testing for 3rd-12th grades in their programs, but offer optional testing for 2nd grade.
-In this example, parents with 2nd graders will need to request testing from either school or use the school district’s option.
+Online schools such as Southeast Academy include CTB/McGraw-Hill’s Terra Nova annual achievement testing for 3rd-12th grades in their programs, but offer optional testing for 2nd grade.
+In this example, parents with 2nd graders will need to request testing from the school or use the school district’s option.

 Help us at HomeschoolingByState.com